CarolineDelva/Project-SQL-Alchemy-Caroline-Delva/README.md

 * A home page.

-* A JSON representatio of a dictionary using date as the key and prcp as the value
+* A JSON representation of a dictionary using date as the key and prcp as the value.

 * A JSON list of stations.